 Is there another TAPS-sized (or bigger!) project on the horizon?

 There are actually several major projects in the works.
-In this section you’ll learn about the Alaska Natural Gas Pipeline, the construction of which will create thousands of jobs between now and 2020 and beyond.
-There’s a remote chance that two different pipelines will be build.
+In this section, you’ll learn about the Alaska Natural Gas Pipeline, the construction of which will create thousands of jobs.
+There’s a remote chance that two different pipelines will be built.
 If this happens, then the number of jobs will be astronomical.